JFrdrkssn/playbay/README.md

     - Posts on the site have an image which looks like the background theme of the PlayStation® console, or images uploaded based on the subject or game connected to the console.
     - Posts on the site have a label corresponding to the particular category of the post.
 The categories point to regular labels for game sites, like review and news.
 Party is a particular category linked to the "group chat" function of the console, again connecting it to PlayStation®.
     - The navigation bar has a slogan derived directly from PlayStation®, "Play Has No Limits", which is the slogan used for the current generation PlayStation® console.
+<br/><br/>

+### Navigation

+- As a User, I want to intuitively understand how to navigate the site.
+  - The navigation bar links at the top of the site have clear names for what they do.
+Post+ is the least obvious, but the target audience most likely understands it purpose.
+  - The site redirects the user to the correct site based on input.
+If a user likes a post, the page simply reloads.
+If a user logs in, it redirects to the home page.
+If a user edits their post, they are redirected to the edited post.
+- As a User, I want it to be clear where I am on the site.
+  - The links in the navigation bar does not have an "active" state.
+Regardless, there are few pages and each one is sufficiently different as to not confuse anyone.
+Clicking "Login", for example, takes the user to a form, which is obviously not a post.
+- As a User, I want to be able to search and filter posts based on category.
+  - This not possible right now.
+It's a planned feature.
+Since there are only a few posts on the site as of now, this is not an immediate issue.
+- As a User, I want to be able to search for post titles and content.
+  - Same as above.